flycheck/flycheck/doc/guide/usage.rst

 `FlyC-`
     Automatic syntax checker selection did not find a suitable syntax checker.
-    See :ref:`syntax-checker-selection` for more information.
+    See :ref:`selecting-syntax-checkers` for more information.

 `FlyC!`
     The syntax check failed.
 Inspect the `*Messages*` buffer for details.